hargoniX/bachelor/thesis/thesis.typ

     the driver will transmit a packet successfully.
 ]

+#proof[
+    This is verified by a Kani proof harness which assumes that we are in a valid transmit queue state.
+    This assumption is valid according to @tx_valid.
+]

 #theorem("The driver doesn't transmit packets if the queue is full")[
     In any transmit queue state that is reachable from the initial state, assuming that the queue is full (i.e. the write-back section does contain the entire queue),